mfkiwl/THAMES/INSTALL.md

 ## PREREQUISITES

-* GNU Compiler Collection (gcc/g++ >= 11, REQUIRED)
- * Mac OS no longer uses true gcc/g++, despite the fact that Apple provides shortcuts called gcc and g++ to its own Apple Clang compiler.
-So on a Mac you _must_ install the actual gcc/g++ and make it the default compiler, at least long enough to build THAMES.
- Instructions are provided in the section below for building on Mac OS.
+To install THAMES, you need 'cmake'.
+Creation of the API documentation also requires 'doxygen'.

-* CMake (>= 3.5), the build system used by THAMES
+* CMake (>= 3.0), the build system used by THAMES
  * Required for building THAMES

 * Doxygen (>= 1.8.13), the API documentation software